atsushii/ExtractVideoMetadata/README.md

 6. Upgrade: ``` flask db upgrade```

-7. Finally Use postman to send post request to api with video data
+7. Finally Use postman to send a post request to API

   **Success Response**
   ```